A Scene from the Life of John Chrysostom (Ventouras): Description

 The materials used were oil paint and wood panel.
 The height of the work is 47 cm (18.5 in) and the width is 30 cm (11.8 in).
 The Makarios Lefkas and Stylianos Devaris works are very similar.
 The orientation of the figures and structures are similar in all three works.
 The main character John Chrysostom is dressed differently.
 He has a long beard.
 Ventouras decided to distinguish himself from his predecessors.
 The messenger's position is also different.
-The first two paintings elude to the nature of the story and who is wearing the unique umbrella on his head.
+The first two paintings allude to the nature of the story and who is wearing the unique umbrella on his head.
 He was part of Aelia Eudoxia's entourage.
 He was an important figure possibly a representative of religious leadership due to the double-headed eagle on the umbrella.
 Recall that Chrysostom was exiled multiple times by the Empress.
 The painting represents one of his exiles.
 In this case, the Empress sent the religious leadership.

 Ventouras painted his figures with oil paint instead of the typical tempera paint.
 Most of the same characters appear in all three works.
 All three paintings share cangiante.
 The soldiers on the left exhibit lavish Roman costumes.
 The painter attempts to display the realism of the natural human figures with flesh tones and shadows.
 The soldiers relay the artist's knowledge of painting the human anatomy.
 The artist also painted each figure's costumes with elegant patterns and radiant colors.
 The costumes establish the severity of the scene and relay an authoritative serious atmosphere.
 The artist extends the tiled floor and tries to add more dimension to his painting.
 The artists of the Heptanese School began to adopt a bright orange color.
 The orange style of the Heptanese School is reflective of the Italian Renaissance cangiante.
 The color can be seen in multiple works of the Heptanese School.
 The work bears the signature of the artist.